 In August 2013, security officers arrested Sevada with his friends Ebrahim Firouzi (currently serving a five-year prison sentence) and Masoud Mirzaei, both converts from Islam, at Masoud’s insurance office in Karaj, 50 km west of Tehran.
 Sevada and Ebrahim had gone to visit Masoud for Ebrahim to say goodbye before he was due to report to prison to begin serving a previous, one-year sentence.
 The security officers then went to Masoud’s home, searched it and confiscated belongings including a computer.

 Sevada, who is single, was able to contact his family briefly before being incarcerated in Evin Prison, where he was held until his release on bail in March 2014.
 (Masoud was also released.)
 A year later, Sevada appeared in court charged with “action against national security through collusion and gathering”.
-He was sentenced to five years in prison but freed on bail pending an appeal.
+He was sentenced to five years in prison but freed on bail pending an appeal, which was unsuccessful.
 In July 2017, he was summoned to Evin Prison to begin serving his sentence.

 In 2012, Sevada was one of fifty Christians briefly detained and interrogated at a Christmas celebration at which most of the attendees were converts from Islam.
 Two of those present, Pastor Vruir Avanessian and Mostafa Bordbar, were taken away and imprisoned.
 The authorities searched Sevada’s home, seized belongings and interrogated him in connection with the arrest of Mostafa, who was a convert from Islam.